Does it cost more if I book through you rather than directly with a dental office in Mexico?

 What if I’m coming from outside of New Mexico?

 Beyond Borders Dental services people needing affordable dental care from all over the U.S. and Canada.
-You simply fly or drive to the location of our dental clinic; once there, all local transfers are included.
+You simply fly or drive to the location of our dental office; once there, all local transfers are included.